AlexHego/DL-pixel-classification/README.md

 Goals
 ------
-This GitHub project demonstrates how to train a **2D U-Net** for semantic segmentation using only a few annotated ROIs across slices from a large 3D light sheet image.
+This GitHub project demonstrates how to train a **2D U-Net** for semantic segmentation using only a few annotated ROIs across slices from a large 3D light sheet images (Lightsheet Z1 from Zeiss).
 Labels are sparsely drawn in **Napari**, using the **napari-easy-augment-batch-dl** plugin, and augmented to increase data diversity.
 The trained model is then applied **slice-by-slice** across the full 3D volume using MONAI’s, and the results are visualized in Napari.
 While a 3D model might improve performance, this 2D approach balances accuracy and resource efficiency, making it accessible and scalable for large imaging datasets.

 Step-by-step tutorial
 ------